 But no matter what the path, a very special force flows through one when on the path of destiny.
 An energy takes over that has a wonderful and miraculous effect on the destiny seeker and those who come into his or her presence.

-Think like a Man of Action; Act like a Man of Thought -- Anonymous that the greatness is not in them, but through them. --John Ruskin
+Think like a Man of Action; Act like a Man of Thought -- Anonymous

+Really great men have a curious feeling that the greatness is not in them, but through them. --John Ruskin